josephWoodland/Mixed-Origin-MS4/README.md

 The tests are in the Github repository in each apps perspective folder.

 ### HTML Test

-I used the [W3C HTML validator](https://validator.w3.org/) to validate each page.
+I used a firefox extension to test html code, this allows you to navigate the site, while checking the code against [W3C HTML validator](https://validator.w3.org/) standard HTML practices.

-- Base - Pass
+I had an occurring error throughout out my code, this is due to the stripe extension in my code, I have decided not to change any of this code, as I am not sure how to fixe the errors, and keeping the code working.

 - Home - Pass
 - Profile - Pass
 - edit_profile - Pass